daaku/caddy-clientproxy/readme.md

 # Implementation

-In Caddy, when the module recieves a valid client request that intends to become the origin, it Hijacks the connection, and converts it to a HTTP2 Client Connection, which can be used as a `http.RoundTripper`.
+In Caddy, when the module recieves a valid client request that intends to become the origin, it Hijacks the connection, and uses [yamux](https://github.com/hashicorp/yamux) to make the client the server.
 This serves as the reverse proxy target.

-The origin makes a TLS secured HTTP/1.1 connection to Caddy, and then treats that connection as a HTTP2 Server Connection.
-It then starts serving requests on this connection.

 # Testing